followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/00 DevExtreme Dependencies.md

 - **Webpack** version 1.13+ (available [via npm](/Documentation/Guide/Getting_Started/Installation/npm_Package) only)
 Allows you to create your own [DevExtreme modules](/Documentation/Guide/Common/Modularity/) that include only what you need.

+DevExtreme ASP.NET MVC Controls have additional dependencies that are detailed in the [Prerequisites and Installation](/Documentation/Guide/ASP.NET_MVC_Controls/Prerequisites_and_Installation/) topic.

 #####See Also#####
 - [Local Scripts](/Documentation/Guide/Getting_Started/Installation/Local_Scripts)
 - [CDN Services](/Documentation/Guide/Getting_Started/Installation/CDN_Services)